Semedar/wii-shop-extension/README.md

 ## FAQ

+#### What is this?

+A United States of America 2nd ammendment friendly fork of the Wii Shop Channel Music extension.

 #### What does this do?

 This is a browser extension that plays the Wii Shop Channel theme in the background when you visit a shopping website.
 You can also select the music from the 3DS eShop, DSi Shop, Wii Shop Banner/Home, Wii U eShop, and Coconut Mall.

 #### What permissions does this extension need/use?